SpatLyu/GCMC_IJGIS/README.md

 This repository provides all the necessary materials to reproduce **Figures 3–6** from the manuscript on the **GCMC algorithm** submitted to *International Journal of Geographical Information Science (IJGIS)*.

+## Runtime Environment

+The code has been tested and verified in the following environment:

+- **Operating System**: Ubuntu 22.04
+- **R version**: 4.4.3
+- **spEDM version**: 1.7

+To ensure full reproducibility, it is recommended to match the environment above as closely as possible.

 ## Directory Structure

 The folder is organized by case studies and corresponding figures: